Combivent Respimat (ipratropium bromide and albuterol)

 Albuterol is a short-acting beta2-adrenergic agonist.
 This means that it quickly activates beta2-adrenergic receptors in the body.
 Activation of these receptors sets off a chain of events in the body that also leads to smooth muscle relaxation.
 Although the albuterol relaxes the smooth muscles in a different way than the ipratropium bromide, both mechanisms can work together to provide relatively fast short-term relief from bronchospasms and COPD exacerbations.
-Since they are relatively quick acting and do not take the place of maintenance (long-term) therapies, medications like Combivent Respimat are often referred to as rescue therapies.
+Combivent respimat is a relatively quick acting medicine that is taken multiple times per day when other therapies are not enough to control symptoms.

 What are the possible side effects of Combivent Respimat?

 Many clinical trials evaluated the safety and efficacy of Combivent Respimat.
 The most common side effects experienced by those taking Combivent Respimat include:

 - Cold or cold-like symptoms (nasopharyngitis)